jlreiter/Proteus1/README.md

 the overflow just appends user input to the end.
 It also doesn't handle new lines very well either.
 Another easy thing to do is add an account to the machine.
 I crafted a user without a password and the machine still wouldn't let me su.

-Then, hashed a password (I used openssl passwd), created a user, su ... and fail because the overflow overwrote the \:shell\: section of /etc/passwd and the machine didn't know what to give me.
+Then, hashed a password (I used openssl passwd), created a user, su ... and fail because the overflow overwrote the : shell : section of /etc/passwd and the machine didn't know what to give me.

 ![almost_final_payload](https://github.com/jlreiter/Proteus1/blob/master/imgs/almost_final_userInput_payload.png)